gabrieli/swarm-coding/docs/testing/TROUBLESHOOTING.md

 # Testing Troubleshooting Guide

-This guide helps you diagnose and fix common testing issues in the Pulse project across all platforms.
+This guide helps you diagnose and fix common testing issues in your project across all platforms.

 ## Quick Diagnostics